Barbuto & Johansson, P.A. (

-Barbuto & Johansson, P.A. ("BARJO") Reminds Investors of Today's Deadline in the Tilray, Inc. Class Action
+Barbuto & Johansson, P.A. ("BARJO") Reminds Investors of Upcoming Deadline in the Norwegian Cruise Line Holdings, Ltd. Class Action

-WELLINGTON, Fla., May 05, 2020 (GLOBE NEWSWIRE) -- Barbuto & Johansson, P.A. ("BARJO") reminds investors that today is the last day to contact the Firm to learn more about the class action filed against Tilray, Inc. (NASDAQ:TLRY), and appointment of lead plaintiff.
+WELLINGTON, Fla., May 06, 2020 (GLOBE NEWSWIRE) -- Barbuto & Johansson, P.A. ("BARJO") reminds investors that next Monday, May 11, 2020, is the last day to contact the Firm to learn more about the class action filed against Norwegian Cruise Line Holdings, Ltd. (NYSE:NCLH), and appointment of lead plaintiff.

+Specifically, the lawsuit alleges that during the Class Period, the Norwegian defendants failed to disclose material information to the investing public.
+At the end of the Class Period, news outlets reported that leaked emails from the Company revealed a broad scheme to pressure its sales people into misleading customers regarding the nature and extent of the COVID-19 virus in order to preserve cruise bookings.
+On this news, the price of Norwegian's shares plummeted, damaging shareholders.

-If you've suffered damages from investing in Tilray and would like to discuss your options, including petitioning the court for a leadership position, you may, without obligation, contact Anthony Barbuto, at (888) 715-2520 or via email at anthony@barjolaw.com.
+If you've suffered damages from investing in Norwegian Cruise Lines and would like to discuss your options, including petitioning the court for a leadership position, you may, without obligation or cost, contact Anthony Barbuto, at (888) 715-2520 or via email at anthony@barjolaw.com.

 Barbuto & Johansson, P.A.